 Who is it for?

-The programme is available at a substantial discount to students living or working in ALL areas of Wales, however, anyone can participate in the modules.
+The programme is available at a substantial discount to students living or working in ALL areas of Wales.

 What’s so different about BioInnovation Wales?